 The Spiritual tour of the Kedarnath temple provides immense peace and satisfaction to the devotees.
 The environment of this mandir always remains divine and purifies the soul.
 It always rekindles the human being’s belief in the almighty.

 The interesting fact about Kedarnath Temple is that it offers a unique amalgam of spirituality and adventure.
-Immediately behind the temple, is Dome peak which stands at 6,940 meters.
+Immediately behind the temple, is Dome Peak which stands at 6,940 meters.

 One more amazing adventurous piece of information about Kedarnath Temple is that to reach the temple one has to take a trek of about 21km from Gauri Kund to Kedarnath.
 One more way to reach the temple is by taking helicopter services as well.
 If you have less time then You can go by helicopter services rather than trekking.